 Paul Giamatti biography

-Born in New Haven, Connecticut, on June 6, 1967, Paul Giamatti is the son of A. Bartlett "Bart" Giamatti, a former president of Yale University and commissioner of Major League Baseball (who perhaps became most famous for banning Pete Rose from baseball).
+Paul Edward Valentine Giamatti was born in New Haven, Connecticut, on June 6, 1967, the son of A. Bartlett "Bart" Giamatti, a former president of Yale University and commissioner of Major League Baseball (who perhaps became most famous for banning Pete Rose from baseball).
 His mother was a prep-school English teacher and former actor.
-Giamatti attended Choate Rosemary Hall, a prestigious prep school in Wallingford, Connecticut, before heading to Yale University to study English.
+Paul Giamatti attended Choate Rosemary Hall, a prestigious prep school in Wallingford, Connecticut, before heading to Yale University to study English.
 He graduated in 1989 and soon after moved to Seattle.
 Not finding what he was looking for out west, Giamatti returned to Connecticut to attend the Yale University School of Drama.

 As the 1990s rolled around, Giamatti moved from stage into movies and TV, making his feature debut in 1992 in the grunge-inspired film Singles.
 He was soon landing larger roles in such movies as Sabrina (1995) and Donnie Brasco (1997, the year in which Giamatti also was married; he and his wife had a son, Sam, in 2001), but his true breakout part was still to come.
 Giamatti really hit Hollywood hard with the role of (often enraged) media executive "Pig Vomit" in the Howard Stern biopic Private Parts.
 As Stern’s nemesis, Giamatti played one of the livelier roles in recent memory, and the viewing audience embraced him wholeheartedly.